juansalvatore/googleMapsToCSV/README.md

 ## What is it for?

-You can use this script to make a request to Google Maps API to get a CSV of nearby places (With the maximum radius allawed of 50 000 meters).
+You can use this script to make a request to Google Maps API to get a CSV of nearby places (Using the maximum radius allawed of 50 000 meters).

 ## How to run it?